 Benzodiazepine anti-anxiety medications such as Xanax, Valium and Klonopin, also activate GABA receptors.
 Many physicians prescribe one of these for their tinnitus patients.
 They may also be used in conjunction with anti-seizure medications.
 These drugs are helpful in reducing anxiety and sound levels but cause drowsiness and can lead to dependence.

 The second way to correct the imbalance is to treat with medications that are antagonistic to glutamate and its receptor N-methyl-d-aspartate (NMDA).
 These are termed glutamate or NMDA antagonists.
 By binding with these receptors, the antagonist medication reduces glutamate-induced continuous firing of the neuron.

 While NMDA antagonists provide protection against brain damage in neurological disorders, they also have been shown to exhibit hallucinogenic properties in humans and damage neurons in the cerebral cortex of rats.
 Some researchers have combined these antagonists with GABA activating medications, such as diazepam and certain barbiturates, and have found they can reduce neurological damage caused by NMDA antagonists.
 4

-Medications for Tinnitus Some medications that are currently on the market have been shown to be helpful as glutamate antagonists.
+Some medications that are currently on the market have been shown to be helpful as glutamate antagonists.

 Memantine is an oral medication currently used to treat Alzheimer’s disease.
 Memantine blocks the NMDA receptor used by glutamate and reduces its effect.
 A study on Memantine for tinnitus showed a strong suppressive effect on glutamate activity when the medication was applied by transtympanic perfusion.
 5